RogerBergling/BoF/README.md

 Immunity Debugger and mona are used for this

 ### Step 2.2 Verify the offset (payload2.py)
-Here we just verify that all is correct
+Here we just verify that all is correct.
+The EIP shall contain AAAA

 ip, port, offsett, retn, payload, buffer,